babarrett/g80-9009/README.md

 * Flip-out feet on bottom, at back.
 Single position.
 TODO: how high?
 * Under the rectangular plate on the bottom (4 screws) is a 27 x 2 pin ribbon cable, not connected.
 For expansion module?
 * Back of keyboard, left to right has the following: [Photos from imgur](http://i.imgur.com/lwkKiGb.jpg)
-* Although the back of the keyboard slopes inward, the connectors are parallel to the base, so they are at an angle to the back.
+* Although the back of the keyboard slopes inward toward the top, the connectors are parallel to the base, so they are at an angle to the back.
+The Reset button acts like a temporary power Off/On cycle.
 ```
     [Grill]    [Knob]   [Knob]      [button]
     Buzzer     Volume   Contrast    Reset